emmajanedrews/base-template/_posts/2018-01-02-how-to-prepare-your-home-for-the-winter-months.md

   tips will help you get ready for winter.
 enclosure:
 pullquote: >-
-  Most of the heat that is gained and lost in your house comes from the the roof line, so the insulation in places like your attic are especially important for you to check on.
+  Most of the heat that is gained and lost in your house comes from the roof line, so the insulation in places like your attic is especially important for you to check on.
 enclosure_type: video/mp4
 enclosure_time: